GeniusesGroup/memar/GP.md

 Unlike existing Internet Protocol as IP, we don't offer any versioning for this protocol as we believe if we need fundamentally change any part of a protocol after the official release, we will already make new protocol!
 So we respect data link layers protocols like Ethernet and use their solution like [Ethertype](https://en.wikipedia.org/wiki/Ethertype) in [Ethernet frame](https://en.wikipedia.org/wiki/Ethernet_frame) header and don't reinvent other solution!

 ## GP Address
-GP address lengths is 128 bit(16 byte) that contain 32+32+32+16+16bit as below describe!
+GP address lengths is 112 bit(14 byte) that contain 32+32+32+16bit as below describe!
 This protocol unlike IPv6 regard each bit of a GP address.
-We suggest use below rules but just SocietyID must always respect these rules and each society network can have own rules about routing protocol in their networks!
+We suggest use below rules but just SocietyID must always respect these rules and each society network can have own rules about routing protocol in their networks! **All IDs are temp IDs** and each Society, Router(thing), User & App actually own 32byte unique identifier!
-- **Society ID**: *0 to 31 bit* >> *32bit length* >> Each society civilization like exiting country can tell others and get a 4 byte unique immutable identifier.
+- **Society ID**: *0 to 31 bit* >> *32bit length* >> Each society civilization like exiting country can tell others and get a 4 byte unique immutable identifier until exist.
 - **Router ID**: *32 to 63 bit* >> *32bit length* >> Each society must delegate its range to some routers to do routing for improve performance & consistency of its own network.
-So each Router always have 4 byte unique mutable identifier.
+So each Router always have 4 byte unique mutable identifier until exist.
 - **User ID**: *64 to 96 bit* >> *32bit length* >> Each user on each device can get 4 byte unique mutable identifier from router.
 This range usually get by OS and route them to register app by user in OS.
-So an OS can host one or more users!
+So an OS can host one or more users until exist!
 - **App ID**: *97 to 112 bit* >> *16bit length* >> Each user app can get 2 byte unique mutable identifier from OS.
-Same app but for different user always get dedicate unique range.
+Same app but for different user always get dedicate unique range until exist.
-- **Protocol ID**: *113 to 128 bit* >> *16bit length* >> Each App have 2 byte address range that usually use to detect payload data structure some thing like TCP||UDP port number purpose!

 ## Routing Architecture